pascalzellner/mismirrmonitor/README.md

 # mismirrmonitor

-A new Flutter project.
+A flutter project to design a RR monitor and collector for MisMi HRV european Alcotra Project

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is based on flutter, flutter blue librairy.
+For all dpendencies see pubspec.yaml file

+more info on MisMi program https://www.interreg-alcotra.eu/fr/decouvrir-alcotra/les-projets-finances/mismi-modele-integre-de-sante-pour-une-montagne-inclusive

 A few resources to get you started if this is your first Flutter project: